-AirlineGeeks.com was founded in February 2013 as a one-man (teenager, rather) show in Washington D.C.
-Since then, we’ve grown to have 22+ active team members, scattered across both the United States and Europe.
+AirlineGeeks.com was founded in February 2013 as a one-man show in Washington D.C.
+Since then, we’ve grown to have 25+ active team members, scattered across both the United States, South America, Europe, and Asia.
 We are all here for the same reason: we love aviation.
 Our mission is to provide the most up-to-date news in aviation to our readers, furthering their passion and understanding of the industry.

 Founder | President

 Ryan founded AirlineGeeks.com back in February 2013 (actually, it was called Aviation Official, but we’ve changed a bit since then).
 From being on the yoke of a Piper Navajo, to visiting about Delta’s operations center in Atlanta, Ryan has done it all. in 2016, along with American Airlines, Ryan masterminded AAviationDay at more than 10 locations around the world.
 The smell of jet fumes in the morning along with the countless number of passionate airline employees keep him enthralled in the industry, always seeking more.
 You can find him helping out travelers at Reagan National Airport near Washington, D.C. when he’s not doing something for AirlineGeeks.

 Tom has been flying for as long as he can remember.
 His first flight memory was on a Song Airlines 757 flying from LaGuardia to Orlando.
 Back then, he was afraid to fly because he thought you needed to jump off the plane in order to get off.
 Some years later, Tom is now a seasoned traveler, often flying to places just for the fun of it.
 Most of the time, he’ll never leave the airport on his trips.
 If he’s not at home or at work as a Line Service Technician at Long Island MacArthur Airport, he’s off flying somewhere, but only for the day.